cselab/pypi4u/README.md

 ```

 ### Model Function
 The model function needs to be defined by the user.
-It should be a method that takes two arguments, an estimator vector and *t*, and returns a float.
+It is a method that takes two arguments, an estimator vector of a given size (size is defined in common parameters) and *t*, and returns a float.
 For example:

 ```
 import math